 Millions of Americans live in challenging situations, uncertain of where their next meal will come from or if it will come at all.
-They are our customers, our neighbors, our families.
+They're our customers, our neighbors, our families.
 They include children and seniors that we see along our routes each day.
-Sadly,1 in 10 households don't have enough food and due to the pandemic it has become worse.
+Sadly, 1 in 10 households don't have enough food and due to the pandemic it has become worse.
+Some heads of households may have lost a job, are facing a serious medical condition of a family member or are dealing with an unexpected responsibility of caring for grandchildren.

-With over 30 years of letter carriers' commitment to the national food drive and over 1.9 billion pounds of food collected, our communities are still in need across the country.
-Ending hunger is a challenge letter carriers' and their communities have taken on.
+Life can deal ordinary hard working people very difficult hands and so often, our food drive makes a positive difference for them.
+With over 30 years of letter carriers' commitment to the national food drive and over 1.82 billion pounds of food collected, our communities are still in need across the country.
+Ending hunger is a challenge the letter carrier and their communities have taken on.
+Please share the following statistics from Feeding America website with carriers, management, sponsors, etc. to allow them to know that their hard work, along with yours, to Stamp Out Hunger, is needed and appreciated by so many.